-9. As in previous models we shall plot the fitted curve together with 95 % confidence intervals for the mean responses and 95 % prediction intervals for individual responses.
-Obtaining these quantities from the fitted gam object requires a bit more work than with lm objects
+10. As in previous models we shall plot the fitted curve together with 95 % confidence intervals for the mean responses and 95 % prediction intervals for individual responses.
+Obtaining the prediction intervals from the fitted gam object requires a bit more work than with 1m objects.